How Formula 1 Social Media Teams Work: A Guide for Brands

 Planned vs reactive content

-While teams usually have a clear plan for what they want to capture each day, social teams also remain alert to moments happening around the circuit that fans will enjoy.
+While teams usually have a clear plan for what they want to capture each day of a Grand Prix, social teams also remain alert to moments happening around the circuit that fans will enjoy.

 This might include interactions in the grandstands, unexpected paddock moments, celeb visits or creative ideas that emerge during the weekend itself.